sndsgd/form/README.md

 ## Requirements

 This project is unstable and subject to changes from release to release.
-If you intend to depend on this project, be sure to make note of and specify the version in your project's `composer.json`.
-Doing so will ensure any breaking changes do not break your project.

 You need **PHP >= 7.0** to use this library, however, the latest stable version of PHP is recommended.